Zhangb2rose/homework/hw01/README.md

 Grade:  2/10

 ==========
 I rewrite the code in javascript to make sure this program can also run on BeagleBone.
+Please execute the main.js first.